nmarrs/replenisher-task-app/README.md

 The following functionality is ready to be implemented:
 - Tracking time in each status after "Started" until "Finished"
 - Recurring tasks duplicate based on recurrence frequency / schedule

+Entered for the BYU Rollins Center for Entrepreneurship and Technology App Competition.

 The app is written in React / Redux.
 The code has been thoroughly tested utilizing tools such as Jest and Enzyme.